 In the oceanic area, birch species (Betula) play an important role (Ahti & Jalas 1968).
 The floristic composition of the tree layer is naturally different across the vast distances.
 For coniferous forests, the number of coniferous species is very large in N America and E Asia, but very small in the Euro-Siberian region.
 As a cause, the same vegetation history is reflected here as already in ZB VI.

-In N America we have a great many species of the genera Pinus, Picea, Abies, Larix, but also Tsuga, Thuja, Chamaecyparis and Juniperus, which, however, belong more to the transition zone.
-The species of these genera on the Pacific coast are different from those in the eastern part.
+In N America we have plenty of species of the genera Pinus, Picea, Abies, Larix, but also Tsuga, Thuja, Chamaecyparis and Juniperus, which, however, belong more to the transition zone.
+The species of these genera on the Pacific coast are different from those in the E part.
 Only the Norway spruce (Picea glauca) goes from Newfoundland to the Bering Strait.
 Black spruce (Picea mariana), which otherwise occurs mostly on poor soils, also grows at the tree line toward the Arctic, as does Larix laricina in the continental areas.
 In addition, Abies balsamea and Thuja occidentalis grow, as does Pinus banksiana, the latter especially on burnt areas.
-Very diverse species are found in the coniferous forest stage of the mountains.
+Very diverse species are found in the coniferous forest belt of the mountains.

 In contrast, only the spruce (Picea abies) and the pine (Pinus sylvestris) play a role in the boreal zone of Europe.
-Only in the eastern part is the spruce replaced by the closely related Siberian species, Picea obovata, and Abies sibirica, Larix sibirica and Pinus sibirica, a subspecies of the Swiss stone pine (Pinus cembra) are added.
-The proportion of spruce decreases, and in continental eastern Siberia it is completely absent.
+Only in the E part is the spruce replaced by the closely related Siberian species, Picea obovata, and Abies sibirica, Larix sibirica and Pinus sibirica, a subspecies of the Swiss stone pine (Pinus cembra) are added.
+The proportion of spruce decreases, and in continental E Siberia it is completely absent.
 At the same time Larix sibirica is replaced there by L. dahurica.
 Larch forests alone cover 2.5 million km2 in Siberia.
-In the northern part of Japan the number of coniferous species is increasing strongly again.
+In the N part of Japan, the number of coniferous species is increasing again.

-In northern Europe, the traces of the Ice Age are omnipresent.
-Especially in the area of the European taiga (Scandinavia), the transformation of the landscape by the large inland ice masses and their melting can be seen above all in the formation of the Baltic Sea (◘ Fig. K-2).
+In N Europe, the traces of the Ice Age are omnipresent.
+Especially in the area of the European taiga (Scandinavia), the transformation of the landscape by the large inland ice masses from last glacial and their melting can be seen above all in the formation of the Baltic Sea (◘ Fig. K-2).
 It was only a few thousand years ago that the Baltic Sea was formed in its present shape.
-In the surrounding landscapes, the glacial traces can be read in the formation of countless dead-ice waters (◘ Fig. K-3) and in the various deposits (moraines, bedloads, etc.).
+In the surrounding landscapes, the glacial traces can be read in the formation of countless dead-ice waters (◘ Fig. K-3) and in the various deposits (moraines, glacial soils, bedloads, etc.).

 K-1 Climate diagrams from the boreal zone of N Europe (Archangalsk), the mixed forest zone (Moscow) and the boreal zone of Siberia (Irkutsk).
 With horizontal lines number of days with mean above +10 °C (top) and above -10 °C (bottom).